Industry Trends

 Key Takeaways

-Marketing technology reflects the bigger tech landscape in many ways, with AI, user focus and privacy, and rich data all in the spotlight.
+Marketing technology reflects the bigger tech landscape in what’s changing the game, with AI, user focus and privacy, and rich data all in the spotlight.
 Whether teams are building their tech stack from scratch or phasing out legacy tools, customer data should be the focus — capturing it safely, using it responsibly, and making data-driven decisions to succeed.

 Frequently Asked Questions (FAQs)